 5).
 Look at Your Marketing Game

 Marketing is about more than winning new customers.
-It is also about obtaining new projects, projects that will potentially yield a lot more money, and maintaining the satisfaction of current customers.
+This is especially important to understand for general contractors looking for subcontractors, that it is also about obtaining new projects, projects that will potentially yield a lot more money, and maintaining the satisfaction of current customers.

 You’ll need a good website, one that has been optimized to deliver a smooth, engaging experience on any device.
 You’ll also want an email newsletter, a blog, and an active social media presence.